nutritiouss/de_zoocamp/Project/README.md

 If you would like to remove your stack from the Cloud, use the `terraform destroy` command.

 ### 4. Airflow
-The next steps provide you with the instructions of running Apache Airflow, which will allow you to run the entire orchestration, taking into account that you have already set up a GCP account.
+The next steps provide you with the instructions of running Apache Airflow and Grafana, which will allow you to run the entire orchestration, taking into account that you have already set up a GCP account.

 You can run Airflow locally using docker-compose.
 Before running it, please make sure you have at least 5 GB of free RAM.